Elizabeth Warren Says ‘I Am Sorry For Harm I Have Caused’ While Addressing Native American Presidential Forum

 The crowd appeared to accept her apology, as it was met with applause.

 Warren’s spurious claims of Native American ancestry don’t seem to have become a factor in her presidential campaign, yet.
-Despite concerns that her campaign could be derailed before it even began, Warren’s poll numbers have steadily increased since she announced her candidacy.
+Despite concerns that her campaign could be derailed before it even begins, Warren’s poll numbers have steadily increased since she announced her candidacy.

 That’s not to say that Donald Trump is prepared to retire the “Pocahontas” label if Warren eventually becomes the Democratic Party nominee.
 Trump told supporters in New Hampshire last week that if Warren gets the nomination, he’ll “revive” the “Pocahontas” label.